webcrumbs-community/webcrumbs/docs/Codepen.md

-# v0.dev Tutorial
+# Codepen Tutorial

-## Add Webcrumbs Plugin to v0.dev
+## Add Webcrumbs Plugin to Codepen

 1. Open [Codepen.io](https://codepen.io/pen/)
 2. Paste this in the HTML